 Our Curriculum at Wath Victoria

-As we welcome back our whole school in September 2020, we acknowledge that the landscape ahead may be difficult terrain, and recognise those individuals who have been affected by bereavement, those who are feeling some anxiety about the “return to normal” and more widely recognise that we have all felt loss.
-Whether that loss has been of friendships, time, freedoms or other, we are committed to approaching the start of the new term with a “Recovery Curriculum” which focuses on pastoral care and support, along with providing a broad and balanced curriculum for all.
+As we welcomed back our whole school in September 2020, and then again in March 2021, we acknowledged that the landscape ahead may be difficult, and we continue to support and recognise those individuals who have been affected by bereavement, those who are feeling some anxiety about the “return to normal” and more widely recognise that we have all felt loss in many ways over the last year.
+Whether that loss has been of friendships, time, freedoms or other, we are committed to continuing with a curriculum which focuses on pastoral care and support, along with providing a broad and balanced offer in learning for all pupils.

-From September, we will deliver a curriculum which covers the 4Rs which are important to our school community at this time:
+From September 2020 to October half term, we delivered a curriculum which covered the 4Rs which were important to our school community at that time:

 We are clear that we want our children to leave us having gained knowledge and experience of, and also believing that, the following are important:

-Our curriculum content will reflect the school’s values above.
+Our curriculum content reflects the school’s 5C's values above.
 Whatever subject content we build upon the framework of our 5Cs, we can be confident that we are holding strong the values and ethos of our school, and we are supporting children to ‘Aspire, Believe, Achieve’, which has long been our motto.

-We will, of course, work with all children to support them to make rapid progress in their key skills of phonics, reading, writing and maths, and in meeting their social and emotional needs.
-We will plan learning in these key areas carefully so that it helps children to be ‘back on track’ as soon as possible.
+We will, of course, continue to work with all children to support them to make rapid progress in their key skills of phonics, reading, writing and maths, and in meeting their social and emotional needs.
+We will plan learning in these key areas carefully so that it helps children to be ‘back on track’ making rapid and small steps of progress as soon as possible.
 We hope that you will support us with this at home too.

 Our curriculum vision: